amyjko/critically-conscious-computing/chapters/data.md

 * What properties each data structure and its operations have (e.g., speed and memory usage).
 * How to select an appropriate data structure for a given programming problem.
 * How to design new data structures to solve problems that existing data structure designs do not solve.
-* Understanding all of the ways discussed in the prior section that data, data structures, and data operations can inadvertently erase diversity, and reinforce or even create systems of oppression
+* Understanding all of the ways discussed in the prior section that data, data structures, and data operations can inadvertently erase diversity, and reinforce or even create systems of oppression.

 Unfortunately, while there are many existing ways of teaching the above (with perhaps the exception of the last bullet), there is still little research insight into which of these ways are most effective.
 But there are some exceptions.
 For example, some studies have examined which types of metaphors for variables are most helpful in learning, finding that the "container" metaphor we used above works well when there is a single value involved, but that it breaks down when there are multiple values<hermans18>.
 Others have found that students can readily engage in imagining alternative data structure designs to represent information, and can explore their tradeoffs, but often overlook crucial considerations without prompting or scaffolding<gu20>.
 Some researchers have surfaced the critical difference between teaching students how to implement common data structures and how to use them<lister04>.
 A great many have explored educational technologies to support data structure learning, especially data structure visualization tools that demonstrate how operations on data structures manipulate their contents<baker99>.
 However, these approaches, and generally any approach that relies on visual descriptions of data structures, exclude students who are blind<baker19>.